Monk parakeets, also known as Quaker parrots, are known for their intelligence, comical and charming personalities.

 By nature, these birds are social and very confident.
 For small birds, they seem to have large personalities.

-They are very loyal when kept as pets, and would bond really tight with just one person.
-Most handfed monk parakeets are quite humane, and many make lovely companions for younger bird owners.
+Most handfed monk parakeets are humane; many make lovely companions for younger bird owners.

-They only show aggression when their cages or nests are threatened or when they are neglected.
 A bored monk parrot, like other parrots, isn’t fun to be around.
 They need just as much attention as other parrots do.

 They can get possessive over their enclosures when not in the wild.
 So it’s best to be careful when handling them.

 This makes it easy for them to form a bond without any hassle.
-Failure to do this could result in fights that may lead to severe injury, and in some cases, death.
+Failure to do this could result in fights that may lead to severe injury and, in some cases, death.

-Ensure to keep an eye on your feather buddy if you have cats or dogs around.
+Yeah!
+It’s that serious.
+Keep an eye on your feather buddy if you have cats or dogs.
 Monk parrots are known to be fearless and may want to engage even the biggest dogs or cats around.

-A variety of fantastic color mutations in monk parakeets in captive breeding programs have been produced.
+Various fantastic color mutations in monk parakeets in captive breeding programs have been produced.

 One popular result of this program, known as the blue hybrid Quaker parrot, was created in the early 2000s.
 Albino, lutino, cinnamon, and pies Quakers have also been developed by breeders.

-Caring for Monk parakeets
+Caring for Monk Parakeets

 Since monk parakeets can adapt very well to different climates, they are still illegal to keep in some parts of the United States.